Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization: Introduction

-In Section~\ref{sec:Normalized-Wolfe-Certificate}, we introduce an accelerated bundle-level (BL) framework capable of constructing the $\Wcer$ (see Definition~\ref{def:W_certificate}) with significantly higher accuracy than previous methods~\cite{zhang2025linearly}.
+\item \textbf{Accelerated certificate generation for PWS optimization.} In Section~\ref{sec:Normalized-Wolfe-Certificate}, we introduce an accelerated bundle-level (BL) framework capable of constructing the $\Wcer$ (see Definition~\ref{def:W_certificate}) with significantly higher accuracy than previous methods~\cite{zhang2025linearly}.
 While prior certification techniques could only bound the optimality gap within a factor of $O(L/\mu)$, our approach improves this bound to a constant factor, $O(1)$.
 This enhancement allows the certificate to serve as a robust proxy for the true optimality gap.
-Consequently, the certificate becomes a critical tool for dynamically updating the target level (an estimate of the optimal objective value, $f^*$), a essential parameter for the bundle-level method.
+Consequently, the certificate becomes a critical tool for dynamically updating the target level (an estimate of the optimal objective value, $f^*$), an essential parameter for the bundle-level method.
 Leveraging this accurate dynamic update, we design a new parameter-free algorithm, as detailed in our next contribution.

-\item \textbf{Adaptive and almost parameter-free methods for PWS optimization.} We develop $\rapex$ in Section~\ref{sec:Restarted_mu_unknown}, a restarted and almost parameter-free variant of $\apex$.
-It only requires that the number of cuts used in the cutting-plane model to exceed the number of pieces in the PWS function.
-It adaptively exploits the problem structure and provably achieves the optimal complexity with respect to the average empirical Lipschitz smoothness constant, making it both theoretically sound and practically efficient.
-To our knowledge, $\rapex$ is the first algorithm to simultaneously be optimal for QG and unknown PWS optimization. {A detailed comparison of the properties of different methods for PWS optimization is shown in Table~\ref{tab:complexity_comparison}.}
+\item \textbf{Adaptive and nearly parameter-free methods for PWS optimization.} We develop $\rapex$ in Section~\ref{sec:Restarted_mu_unknown}, a restarted and nearly parameter-free variant of $\apex$.
+It only requires the number of cuts in the cutting-plane model is large enough to capture the relevant smooth pieces encountered along the trajectory.
+It adaptively exploits the problem structure and provably achieves the accelerated complexity with respect to the average empirical Lipschitz smoothness constant, making it both theoretically sound and practically efficient.
+To our knowledge, $\rapex$ is the first nearly parameter-free method for convex unknown PWS optimization under QG that attains the accelerated complexity. {A detailed comparison of the properties of different methods for PWS optimization is shown in Table~\ref{tab:complexity_comparison}.}